What is Plantar Fasciitis?

 What conservative treatments are available for Plantar Fasciitis?

 Several treatment options can help relieve tension in the tissues of your foot.
-These methods include: soft tissue therapy, plantar fasciitis night splints, laser therapy, ultrasound therapy, interferential current, cold therapy, graston technique, ultrasound, heel pads, taping of the foot, exercises and custom made orthotics.
-If you have any questions in regards to the following treatment methods, please contact us via email.
+These methods include: shockwave therapy, soft tissue therapy, plantar fasciitis night splints, laser therapy, ultrasound therapy, interferential current, cold therapy, graston technique, heel pads, taping of the foot, exercises and custom made orthotics.

 What exercises help to relieve Plantar Fasciitis?